 Although I practiced the role play in a traditional format as well, I was also able to borrow a pair of laptops from the school so that Tamara and I could practice the reverse role-play over instant messenger, through a pair of neutral screen names we set up specifically for the purpose.

 Strategy # 3 - Gaining a More Accurate Self-Concept

 Mentoring allows the internet bully to spend non-defensive time trying to understand another person, who often looks up to them.
 To help her practice these skills online, I also helped Tamara find an internet support group in which she could participate.
 Being able to give others helpful advice and support in an online support group helped Tamara begin to recognize that individuals on the other end of an online interaction are real people with feelings sometimes similar to hers.

 Strategy # 4 - Improve Social Problem Solving & Anger

-On this track, we have discussed four strategies for skill training for internet bullies.
+In this section, we have discussed four strategies for skill training for internet bullies.
 These four strategies are identify support, increase the ability to empathize, gain a more accurate self-concept, and improve social problem solving and anger management.

-On the next track, we will discuss four therapeutic interventions for the friends of internet bullies and their victims.
+In the next section, we will discuss four therapeutic interventions for the friends of internet bullies and their victims.
 These four interventions are, give permission to act on feelings, decide on specific actions, provide immediate and follow up support for victims, and help bullies change in positive ways.